 I’m not quite sure what its religious function is but Palazzina San Clemente at 245 Beata Elia di San Clemente has a beautifully carved stone entrance.

-Here’s a bit of dirty and forgotten Art Nouveau at 205 Via Putignani, just a few doors down from Ristorante Terranima.
+Here’s a bit of dirty and forgotten Stile Liberty (Italian Art Nouveau) at 205 Via Putignani, just a few doors down from Ristorante Terranima.